ONLYOFFICE/onlyoffice-drupal/README.md

 1. Run the following Drush command, giving the project name as a parameter:

 ```
-drush pm:enable onlyoffice_connector
+drush pm:enable onlyoffice
 ```
 2. Follow the instructions on the screen.

 ## Configuration

-In Drupal, open the `~/config/system/onlyoffice-connector` page with administrative settings for **ONLYOFFICE** section.
+In Drupal, open the `~/config/system/onlyoffice` page with administrative settings for **ONLYOFFICE** section.
 Enter the address to connect ONLYOFFICE Document Server:

 ```